Markus Hess: Tracking Hess and his capture

 Stoll, with the help of local authorities, traced the call to a Tymnet switch in Oakland, California.
 Because the call came from Oakland rather than Berkeley, it was obvious that the hacker was not working local to the university.
 Tymnet officials helped LBL trace the various calls, even though the hacker attempted to conceal their origin.
-Enlisting the aid of AT&T and the Federal Bureau of Investigation (FBI), Stoll eventually determined that the calls were being "piggybacked" across the United States, but originating from Hanover, Germany.
+Enlisting the aid of AT&T and the Federal Bureau of Investigation (FBI), Stoll eventually determined that the calls were being "piggybacked" across the United States, but originated from the West German city of Hanover.

 Stoll trapped Hess by creating records of a bogus military project conducted on LBL computers; according to The Cuckoo's Egg, he and his girlfriend conceived this plan while showering, giving it the unofficial name of "Operation Showerhead".
 While the bogus information was convincing, the primary goal was simply to keep the hacker connected long enough to trace his connection, and with the hope that the hacker might send a written request for further information listed as available in hard copy.
 This simple technique worked: a request for the additional information was received from a Pittsburgh, Pennsylvania address.

-At the time, this type of hacking was new, and it was a considerable challenge to get the cooperation of the FBI and the West German government.
-Eventually, the German authorities were able to break in and arrest Hess.
+At the time, this type of hacking was unheard of, and it was a considerable challenge to get the cooperation of the FBI and the West German government.
+Eventually, the West German authorities were able to break in and arrest Hess.
 Hess went to trial in 1990, and Stoll testified against him.
 Hess was found guilty of espionage and was given a 20-month suspended sentence.